How to Make It Through Winter When You Suffer From Seasonal Depression

 Another hypothesis is that the lack of sun changes your brain activity.
 If you don’t get enough light, your body produces fewer neurotransmitters like serotonin, which helps keep your mood stable, and too much melatonin, the hormone that makes you feel sleepy.
 SAD may also be hereditary; having a relative with the condition increases your chances of getting it by up to 17 per cent.
 And a University of Iceland study that screened Winnipeggers for SAD found that those with Icelandic genes were significantly less likely to have the disorder, suggesting that people whose ancestors are from climates with less sun may have built-in resistance.

 There is light at the end of the tunnel—and not just spring.
-For people who suffer from SAD—and really, for anyone made grumpy by 4:30 p.m. sunsets—a combination of lifestyle changes and doctor-recommended treatments can reduce symptoms and provide lasting relief.
-Read on to find out.
+For people who suffer from seasonal affective disorder—and really, for anyone made grumpy by 4:30 p.m. sunsets—a combination of lifestyle changes and doctor-recommended treatments can reduce symptoms and provide lasting relief.
+Read on to find out how to beat seasonal depression.

 Exposure to as much sun as possible helps.
 Keep your curtains open all day, and rearrange your furniture so you’re regularly in bright places in your home.
 Install skylights if you can.
 Also, while artificial light isn’t as good as the real thing, adding more lamps to dark areas in your home is better than nothing.
-If you can afford it, head to the lands of minimal SAD near the equator.
 A sunny vacation will offer a welcome, if temporary, respite from the winter blues.

 During the day, regular aerobic exercise can help you manage stress, feel more alert and increase your emotional resilience.
 “When you exercise, your dopamine and serotonin levels rise,” explains Ted Jablonski, a family doctor in Calgary who has suffered from SAD for most of his life.
 “Just 20 to 30 minutes, five or six days a week, can really change the chemistry in your brain.”
 A brisk noon-hour walk can do double duty, as you’ll get some sunlight, too.

-He suggests making a point of finding wintertime ways to do whatever brings you joy during the summer, whether that’s socializing, playing a sport or being in a band.
+He suggests making a point of finding wintertime ways to do whatever brings you joy during the summer, whether that’s socializing, participating in outdoor activities or being in a band.
 “I encourage patients to ‘fake it ’til you make it.’
 Just do it, even if you don’t feel like it at first,” he says.

 Light therapy using an ultraviolet-filtered lamp is the most common treatment for SAD.
 “Patients prefer it, and doctors like it because it works quickly and it’s very potent,” says Levitan.
 People typically are encouraged to use their illuminated unit for at least half an hour a day in the morning, which essentially tricks their body into thinking it’s already spring.